-ENGL 214 CONTEMPORARY AMERICAN FICTION Spring, 3 credit hours
+ENGL 214 CONTEMPORARY AMERICAN FICTION

 Through the writings of current authors, students examine literary trends and their relationship to social, political, cultural phenomena In America.
 Students are given an opportunity-through their own writing and class discussion-to explore contemporary ideas, values, and attitudes expressed in the literature.
 Three hours lecture per week.